Synerty/synerty-peek/docs/DevelopmentSetup.rst

 SymLinks
 ````````

+Enabling SymLinks.

-Enabling SymLinks (Note: This setting has no effect on user accounts that belong to the
+..
+Note:: This setting has no effect on user accounts that belong to the Administrators
- Administrators group.
-Those users will always have to run mklink in an elevated
+    group.
+Those users will always have to run mklink in an elevated environment as
- environment as Administrator.)
+    Administrator.

 #.
 Launch: "gpedit.msc"
 #.
 Navigate: "Computer configuration → Windows Settings → Security Settings → Local